vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 If you will NOT use Visor, skip to [step 12](#12-create-vega-and-data-node-systemd-services).

 ### 8. Initiate Visor
 It's strongly recommended that you set up Visor for automatic protocol upgrades.
 Visor enables you to upgrade to future versions without needing to coordinate with all validators.
-If you have Visor enabled, a validator can propose a block for an upgrade, your node can agree to that proposal, and the upgrade will happen at the pre-determined block height without intervention.
+If you have Visor enabled, a validator can propose a block for an upgrade, your node can agree to that proposal, and the upgrade will happen at the predetermined block height without intervention.

 If you have questions about Visor, or would like to suggest enhancements, please raise them in the Validators Discord channel, or as issues on the [Vega repo ↗](https://github.com/vegaprotocol/vega/issues).